Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 * History

+2006.11.1 (Ver 4.48)
+  - added 'fileread' macro command.
+This command enables the macro script to read the specified bytes from file.

 2006.10.28 (Ver 4.47)
   - upgraded LogMeTT to 2.8.6
   - deleted duplication of accelerator key bind under File menu.